 As an Amazon Associate, I earn from qualifying purchases.

 With some big game days coming up, do you know what you will serve for snacks?
 Try this cheese dip if you need something simple that people will gladly devour.

 This appetizer (or main dish–it’s that filling) feeds many people and can be kept warm the entire game.
 Melt the cheese in a slow cooker, then set the temperature to LOW to keep the queso warm throughout the whole game.

 Do you have a family cookbook?
-I wish I did but it hasn’t happened yet.
-My niece recently sent me this popular recipe for my imaginary future family cookbook.
-They are simple to prepare and delicious.
-She has lots of friends so the recipes have been expertly taste-tested.
+I wish I did, but it hasn’t happened yet.
+Meanwhile, my niece recently sent me this popular party-dip recipe to add to my future family cookbook.

 Ingredients and substitutions: